Data manager

 Reimporting deleted data

-Deleting event property
+Delete event property

-For example, if you have only a few events with session_start.example_property, in order to delete the example_property, you have to delete all events of a given type.
+Event property can be deleted only after deleting all events of a given event type.
+For example, if you have only a few events with session_start.example_property, to delete the example_property, you have to delete all events of that type.
+In this case, you'd need to first delete all session_start events.

-Check event property value against a list of other event properties
+Check event property against other event properties

-It is an everyday use case to check if an event attribute value is present in other event attributes.
+It's common to check if an event attribute value is present in other event attributes.

-The aggregate will store all unused vouchers.
+The aggregate stores all unused vouchers.

-That is the last step.
+That's the last step.
 Only two definitions - an event expression and customer aggregate are required for this use case.
 You can then see all unused voucher codes in the aggregate and use them in campaign personalization.

 Block tracking of undefined events